albarey33/albarey33.github.io/README.md

 ### License

 - You cannot create ports of this theme
-- You cannot re-sell this theme
+- You cannot re-sell this theme - You cannot re-sell this theme

 ### Credits